junhe1979/DalitzPlot.jl/README.md

 - `Xs`: Provides tools for calculation cross section and creating Dalitz plots, which are essential for visualizing three-body - decays of particles.
 Users can specify amplitudes to generate these plots.
 - `GEN`: Stands for General Event Generation.
 This subpackage is used for generating events, allowing users to simulate particle interactions and decays.
-- `QFT`: Focuses on Feynman rules.
+- FR: Focuses on Feynman rules.
 This subpackage includes functions for calculating spinor or polarized vectors with momentum and spin, gamma matrices, and other related calculations.
 - `qBSE`: Refers to the Quasipotential Bethe-Salpeter Equation.
 This subpackage provides tools for solving the Bethe-Salpeter equation, which is used in the study of bound states in quantum field theory.
 This is a specific theoretical model, and those not interested can disregard it.
 For those interested, please refer to `doc/qBSE.md`.

 Note: This package is designed for phenomenological studies on the theoretical side.
 For experimental data analysis, please refer to other tools.